Jimisayss/GSE-Ascension/README.md

 - Paladin: Retribution DPS, Holy Healing
 - Hunter: Beast Mastery, Marksmanship
 - And more for all classes!
+-For Project Ascension, you'll need to make you macros "Global" when selecting Class/Specialization as Project Ascension is classless.

 ## What's Been Fixed